 This information outlines the Aged Care Quality and Safety Commission’s (Commission) cost recovery arrangements for approved providers of residential services.

 What is ‘cost recovery’ of accreditation services?

 The Australian Government applies full cost recovery for accreditation of residential services.

 The move to cost recovery follows measures announced in the 2015/16 Budget that now apply to the Commission.
 Under the Australian Government’s cost recovery arrangements, Government entities charge individuals or organisations some or all of the costs of a specific government activity which may include goods, services, regulation, or a combination of these.

 Current cost recovery arrangements

-A Cost Recovery Implementation Statement (CRIS) for 2018-19 has been developed by the Commission outlining cost recovery arrangements for approved providers of residential aged care services.
-The CRIS describes the arrangements by which approved providers of residential services will pay fees and charges for the full cost of accreditation of those services.
+A Cost Recovery Implementation Statement (CRIS) for 2019-20 is being developed by the Commission outlining cost recovery arrangements for approved providers of residential aged care services.
+It describes the arrangements by which approved providers of residential services will pay fees and charges for the full cost of accreditation of those services.

 - 2019-20 Cost Recovery Implementation Statement (coming soon)